A Discontinuous Galerkin Method by Patch Reconstruction for Elliptic Interface Problem on Unfitted Mesh: Approximation Space

+We note that Assumption 1 and Assumption 2 ensure the interface $\Gamma$ is well resolved by the mesh \cite{Massing2014stabilized} and such similar geometric assumptions are commonly used in numerically solving interface problems \cite{Massjung2012unfitted, Hansbo2002unfittedFEM, Wu2012unfitted, Wadbro2013uniformly, Burman2018unfitted}.
+In Fig. \ref{fig:cutelements}, we present some examples of cut elements to illustrate the assumptions.

-For the given partition $\MTh$, we follow the idea in \cite{li2016discontinuous, li2017discontinuous} to define a reconstruction operator for solving the elliptic interface problem.
-Firstly for every element $K \in \MTh$, we specify its barycenter $x_K$ as a sampling node.
-Secondly for each element $K \in \MTh^i \backslash \MThG (i = 0, 1)$, we setup an element patch $S^i(K)$ in a recursive manner.
+For the given partition $\MTh$, we follow the idea in \cite{Li2016discontinuous, Li2017discontinuous} to define the reconstruction operator for solving the elliptic interface problem.
+First, for every element $K \in \MTh$, we specify its barycenter $x_K$ as a sampling point.
+Second, for each element $K \in \MTh^i \backslash \MThG (i = 0, 1)$, we will construct an element patch $S^i(K)$ for $K$.
+The element patch $S^i(K)$ is a set of elements and consists of $K$ and some elements around $K$.
+We start from assigning a threshold value $\# S(K)^i$ that is used to control the size of $S^i(K)$, and we setup the element patch $S^i(K)$ in a recursive manner.
 Let $S_0^i(K) = \left\{ K \right\}$, then we define $S^i_t(K)$ as